 Franchisors, from their side, can be quite selective when choosing a franchise so, in the same way a franchisor will put his best foot forward at an expo, you too should give a favourable impression on your skills and potential.

 8. Don’t be Taken in by the Hype

 Franchising is one of the most exciting business sectors to be in and it is easy to get carried away with how wonderful an opportunity is and how much money there is to be made.
 A responsible franchisor will always give you both sides of the picture – giving the positive side but also pointing out the serious commitment you will be buying into and the hard work that it entails.

 Take a long, hard look at yourself and ask yourself if you’re cut out to own your own business.
 You might not be used to working long hours or don’t want to give up your leisure time to devote 24/7 to a business.
 You must also always have the support of family before you take the plunge and be your own boss!

 10. Bring the Family for a Day of Fun, Competitions and Entertainment

-The IFE Franchise Expo is an educational and experiential event – bring the family along for a day of entertainment, education and fun filled events.
-Food franchises are showcasing their products for you to enjoy.
-Lots of interesting products and services on sale.
+The Franchise is an educational and experiential event – bring the family along for a day of entertainment, education and fun-filled events.

 R100 entrance fee at the door